house-of-abbey/GarminHomeAssistant/Wi-Fi.md

 ## Credits

-With thanks to [@vincentezw](https://github.com/vincentezw) for contributing this solution.
+With thanks to Vincent, [@vincentezw](https://github.com/vincentezw) for contributing this solution, and to Ali Alaei, [@aalaei](https://github.com/aalaei) for the finer details on TLS.